 Have a photoshoot with a professional photographer in Paris

-Having photo’s of your trip to look back on and the display is a brilliant way to document what you did.
-Having a professional photographer accompany you and your family around to some of the most iconic places in Paris and have them in your picture will last a lifetime and look stunning displayed in your home.
+Having photo’s of your trip to look back on is one of the best things to do around Paris.
+Having a professional photographer accompany you and your family around to some of the most iconic places in Paris will make memories that last a lifetime.

 Make a bottle of perfume

 This one may be for some of the mom’s with teen girls.
 You can go to many shops in Paris and make a perfume that you pick yourself.
 This would be a great bonding exercise for the family and you would have a souvenir for a long time after you leave Paris